 Partition Name Description debug The partition your job will be submitted to if none is specified.
 The purpose of this partition is to make sure your code is running as it should before submitting a long running job to the general queue. general All jobs that have been thoroughly tested can be submitted here.
 This partition will have access to more nodes and will process most of the jobs.
-If you need to use the -exclusive flag it should be done here. gpu Contains servers with graphics cards.
-As of May 2016 there is only one node containing a Tesla M2090.
+If you need to use the -exclusive flag it should be done here. pascal 2018-05-04: 1x Nvidia GTX1080.
 You will be forced to use this server exclusively for now.
-Please keep your time in interactive mode to a minimum.
+Please keep your time in interactive mode to a minimum. titan 2018-05-04: 4x Nvidia GTX1080Ti.
+This partition is shared and you MUST use thegres to specify the resources you wish to use.
+It is also encouraged to specify cpu and memory.